-It is said to be the biggest low-rising office in the world.
-It is truly massive!
-In total, it covers around 6.5 million square feet – very easy to get lost in, you might think, but as a defence stronghold, it is meticulously laid-out and organised.
+In total, it covers around 6.5 million square feet of ground – very easy to get lost in, you might think, but as a defense stronghold, it is meticulously laid-out and organized.

 In fact, there are miles upon miles of corridors lining the Pentagon’s interior.
 You’ll find around 17 miles of them in total!

 3. The Pentagon was also struck during 9/11.